sini/nixkraken/docs/src/dev/docs.md

     - the path is not in the `hideOnPath` list
     - and there is more than one heading

-The companion CSS code is responsible for visual presentation of the TOC, specifically tailored to mdBook HTML:
+The [companion CSS code][repo-toc-css] is responsible for visual presentation of the TOC, specifically tailored to mdBook HTML:

 - positions the TOC button in a sticky container floating to the right side of the page content
 - defines visual styles of the main `.toc-content` block which holds actual heading links